 git clone -o pololu git://github.com/pololu/wixel-sdk.git

 Please note that the resulting merged SDK will not have been tested by Pololu or by the 3rd party, so it is more likely to have problems.

-If you wrote an app, please post here or make a new topic in the Wixel forum and let us know about it!
+If you wrote an app, please make a new topic in the Wixel forum and let us know about it!